-For all aggregates the conformance with this Technical Specification shall be verified by sampling and testing in accordance with Clause 8.1.1 of MRTS50 Specific Quality System Requirements.
+For all aggregates, the conformance with this Technical Specification shall be verified by sampling and testing in accordance with MRTS50 Specific Quality System Requirements.

 Non-conforming aggregate shall not be used in concrete manufactured to this Technical Specification.

 7.6 Curing compounds